luvlizzie/github-pages-course/index.md

 ---
 title: Welcome to my blog!
+My name is Lizzie)
 ---